Welcome to Campus!

 - Illegal drugs

-A more detailed listing of items can be found by viewing our 2019-2020 Resource Guide
+A more detailed listing of items can be found by viewing our 2022-2023 Resource Guide.

 All residential students are required to purchase a 10 or 19-meal plan provided by Bon Appetit.
 The Trine student ID card will serve as the student's meal card.

-All meal plans have an additional $75 flexible spending account per semester.
+All 10 and 19-meal plans have an additional $75 flexible spending account per semester.

-The last day to decrease a meal plan for a full refund for fall semester 2019 will be Monday, August 26.
-Student can increase a meal plan at any time but the cost will not be pro-rated.
+The last day to decrease a meal plan for a full refund for fall semester 2022 will be Monday, August 29th.
+Students can increase a meal plan at any time but the cost will not be pro-rated.

 Special diet meals are provided by dining services for any student on the meal plan.
 Advanced notice is requested in order to prepare the special diet meals.